 Shortfalls of this stage

-Ultimately, this stage leads to promotions that don’t resonate with customer or produce outcomes aligned with the retailers strategies or financial objectives.
+Ultimately, this stage leads to promotions that don’t resonate with customers or produce outcomes aligned with the retailer’s strategies or financial objectives.

 All too often, there is:

 - No visibility to leadership for desk, director, VP, department, or total store performance